Reading time 7 minute(s)

 • ERShares Private-Public Crossover ETF (XOVR) lists SpaceX as its top holding, with a 0.75% expense ratio.

-• Edinburgh Worldwide Investment Trust (EWI) also counts SpaceX as a leading position and is traded on the London Stock Exchange, making it accessible to UK investors.
+• Edinburgh Worldwide Investment Trust (EWI) also counts SpaceX as a leading position and is traded on the London Stock Exchange, making it directly accessible to UK investors.

-• Rocket Lab (RKLB) is a Nasdaq-listed company competing in the small satellite launch market, a higher-risk, higher-conviction bet on the same industry dynamics.
+• Rocket Lab (RKLB) is a Nasdaq-listed company competing in the small satellite launch market — a higher-risk, higher-conviction bet on the same industry dynamics.

 • Broader aerospace and defence exposure can be found through established names like Lockheed Martin and Boeing, though these are far removed from SpaceX's growth profile.